cosmosone/cosmos-prd-generator/README.md

 The generated PRD is designed for a step-by-step implementation with an AI assistant:

-1. **Initial Context Setting**: Share `phase_00.md` with your IDE AI assistant first to give it an overview of the application you want to develop.

-2. **Project Configuration**: Use `project_prompt.md` as the project-wide AI rulebook that ensures the AI assistant follows consistent guidelines throughout all phases of development.
+1. **Project Configuration**: Use `project_prompt.md` as the project-wide AI rulebook that ensures the AI assistant follows consistent guidelines throughout all phases of development.
 This file defines:
    - Project architecture requirements
    - Clean Architecture principles (Cosmos Pattern)
    - Coding standards and patterns